YANTARik/Shipment/readme.md

 #One Page Application (Laravel 5.4 and Vue.js 2)

-- Built in token authentication
+- Build in token authentication
 - CRUD

 # for start